theislab/chemCPA/README.md

 #### Datasets
 The datasets are not included in the docker image, but get automatically downloaded when you run the notebooks that require them.
-Alternatively you may download them manually using the python tool in the `raw_data/dataset.py` folder.
+The datasets may alternatively be downloaded manually using the python tool in the `raw_data/dataset.py` folder.
 Usage is:
 ```
 python raw_data/dataset.py --list
 python raw_data/dataset.py --dataset <dataset_name>